NanoComp/meep/doc/docs/Python_User_Interface.md

 **`run(step_functions..., until=condition/time)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Run the simulation until a certain time or condition, calling the given step functions (if any) at each timestep.
-The first argument to `until=` is *either* a number, in which case it is an additional time (in Meep units) to run for, *or* it is a function (of no arguments) which returns `True` when the simulation should stop.
+The keyword argument `until` is *either* a number, in which case it is an additional time (in Meep units) to run for, *or* it is a function (of no arguments) which returns `True` when the simulation should stop.

 **`run(step_functions..., until_after_sources=condition/time)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Run the simulation until all sources have turned off, calling the given step functions (if any) at each timestep.
-The first argument to `until_after_sources=` is either a number, in which case it is an *additional* time (in Meep units) to run for after the sources are off, *or* it is a function (of no arguments).
+The keyword argument `until_after_sources` is either a number, in which case it is an *additional* time (in Meep units) to run for after the sources are off, *or* it is a function (of no arguments).
 In the latter case, the simulation runs until the sources are off *and* `condition` returns `True`.

-In particular, a useful first argument to `until_after_sources=` or `until=` is often as shown below which is demonstrated in [Tutorial/Basics](Python_Tutorials/Basics.md):
+In particular, a useful value for `until_after_sources` or `until` is often `stop_when_field_decayed`, which is demonstrated in [Tutorial/Basics](Python_Tutorials/Basics.md):

 **`stop_when_fields_decayed(dT, c, pt, decay_by)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;